gurpal-gill1022/project-4-group-3/README.md

 | Neural Network             | No            |

 ## Tableau
 This Tableau link answers the questions number 2,3 and 5 from the project description.
-Follow this link for the Tableau dashboard and story (https://public.tableau.com/app/profile/clarajean.lugenge/vizzes)
+Follow this link for the Tableau dashboard and story https://public.tableau.com/app/profile/clarajean.lugenge/vizzes and https://public.tableau.com/app/profile/bilal.ismail/viz/projecct_4_dashboard/Dashboard2?publish=yes

 The link https://public.tableau.com/app/profile/carson.moore6176/viz/Project4Group3-CMTableau/BestFeatures?publish=yes answers questions 1, 4 and 6, and is used in our presentation.